You are listening to the Sean Hannity Radio Show Podcast.

 Let me tell you how this works in the intelligence community.

-Intelligence community works in very various ways.
+The intelligence community works in very various ways.

-You got all the world's intelligence community, and there's actually a cooperative exchange between intelligence agencies.
+You got all the world's intelligence community, and there's actually a cooperative exchange between intelligence agencies a lot of people don't really talk about.

-And I talked to some really really knowledgeable sources recently.
+And I talked to some really, really knowledgeable sources recently.

 And my knowledgeable sources are saying, let me tell you how it really works.

-Yeah, because you have a Fourth Amendment, you can't violate the Fourth Amendment against unreasonable search and seizure, and you need either a Pfizer court warrant or you need a warrant to to surveil somebody.
+And you need either a FISA court warrant or you need a warrant to surveil somebody.

 But let me tell you how it works.